 Why Travel Entry Requirements Changed in 2025

 Governments want faster processing, better data quality, and more structured border management.
 For travellers, this means less paper-based friction in some cases, but more pre-departure responsibility overall.
+The direction of travel is clear even when one specific scheme launches late or changes detail.

 Instead of improvising at the airport, travellers increasingly need to complete checks before they even leave home.
+That change matters because the old habit of sorting things out at check-in is becoming much riskier.
+Border readiness is shifting earlier in the planning cycle.

 ETIAS, eVisas, and Digital Borders Explained